cerfacs-globc/icclim/doc/source/dev/percentile_bootstrap.rst

 =================

-Kraken benchmarks showed that the compiled annual path can be about 10 times faster than the safe tiled fallback on a representative TG90p case, with bitwise-equivalent counts up to floating-point noise:
+Kraken benchmarks showed that the compiled annual path can be about 10 times faster than the exact tiled fallback on a representative TG90p case, with bitwise-equivalent counts up to floating-point noise:

-- safe tiled fallback: about 1473 seconds;
+- exact tiled fallback: about 1473 seconds;
 - production fast path: about 146 seconds;
 - maximum absolute difference: about ``5.7e-14``.